JOSH + SUSAN FOWLER

 Let’s jump right in.
 Should you start a business?

 Well, if you’re asking that question, then you’re on the right track!
 If it’s a no brainer then that’s when you need to slow down just a bit.
 Starting a business takes purpose, thought, and lots of planning.
 Unless you’re a 7 year old with a lemonade stand, then there’s a lot more to it.
+For instance, hiring the right employees is crucial.
+They should align with your goals and help navigate the path forward.
+Staffing agencies, like EU Workers, can streamline this process by connecting you with skilled professionals who fit your business needs.

 There are fundraisers.
 There are hobbies.
 And then there is business.